No items found.

 For intermediate podcasters ($600–$1,000)

 At this stage, professional sound quality and greater control take priority.
 Your gear should give you more flexibility without losing ease of use.
+Here’s the basic setup you’ll want to consider:

 • Audio interface: This translates and amplifies your XLR mic’s audio for your computer.
 It also allows you to record more than one mic for co-hosts or in-person interviews.
 Check out some of our favorite audio interfaces.